 We exchanged €600 for cash before we left for the vacation.
-I love digitization, but cash is still the most widely accepted form of money even in the developed world.
-So do get sufficient cash through online booking, instead of waiting till the airport.
+Do get sufficient cash through online booking, instead of waiting till the airport.
 The cash card usually has a lower exchange rate but we were afraid of its acceptance.
 We rarely used credit cards on our trip, but when we did, the interchange fee was higher than the cash exchange rate.

 Check Laura’s tips on saving money for traveling the world.